 I believe it was added to take the place of the 1750 (mentioned below) with their newer lineup, but the 1750 is a better treadmill if you ask me.

-These specs are fine, but honestly, not too mind blowing for a $2k treadmill.
+These specs are fine, but honestly, not too mind blowing for a treadmill in this price range.

 What I find a little disappointing is that NordicTrack decided to put their smaller, 1.9″ rollers on this newer model, which is a downgrade from the larger ones found on the older 1750.

 This treadmill also comes with a 10″ tilt/pivoting console, making it easy to see all your iFit workouts and whatnot, as well as the newly designed frame.

 Oh, the 1250 also comes with a 300 lb weight limit, which again, is very average for this price range.